Virunga's Rangers

 Virunga’s Rangers stand fearlessly on the frontline of conservation for the protection of the Park’s wildlife, natural resources, and for the surrounding communities.
 They routinely face harsh physical conditions, injury, or even death.
 Over 200 Rangers have been killed in the line of duty.
 Without the commitment of these brave men and women, Virunga would not exist.

-Ranger Force Statistics
+Ranger Statistics

 • Rangers